How to Buy Your First Home

 One of the most important pieces of information your mortgage lender will look at is your credit score.
 Borrowers with excellent credit will usually qualify for the lowest interest rates and more affordable monthly payments.

-Buying a home requires cash.
-Start saving as soon as you know you want to become a homeowner.
-In surveys more than half of potential buyers say not having enough for a down payment is the biggest barrier to homeownership.
+In surveys, more than half of potential buyers say not having enough for a down payment is one of the biggest barriers to homeownership.

-You’ll also need to cover closing costs, such as origination, appraisal and inspection fees, as well as attorney fees.
-Fees can total between 3% and 6% of the loan amount.
-Figure out how much you can comfortably set aside each month and automatically deposit that amount into a designated savings account.
+- You’ll also need to pay closing costs upfront, such as origination, title insurance, appraisal and inspection fees, as well as attorney fees.
+All told, fees will typically run you between 3% and 6% of the loan amount.

 Now it’s time to set your plan in motion.
 You should start the funding process two to four months from the date you ideally want to purchase a home.